Char-Hunt/Learning-Info-Sec/README.md

 ### Learning-Info-Sec
-My study notes for Learning InfoSec and Cyber Security
+My study notes for Learning InfoSec and Cyber Security 👨‍💻

 ### Hi there 👋 Nice to meet you!

 - 🔭 I’m currently working on InfoSec and Cybersecurity.
-- 🌱 I’m currently learning python, linux for ML, IAM, and SOC.
+- 🌱 I’m currently learning python, linux for SOC, ML, and IAM.
-- 👯 I’m looking to collaborate on SEIM, DR, and vulnerability tools.
+- 👯 I’m looking to collaborate on SIEM, DR, and vulnerability tools.
 - 🤔 I’m looking for help with threat assessment tips and any of the above.
 - 💬 Ask me about how resiliency, risk, ethics, and customer experience can be intersectional.
-- 📫 How to reach me: Find me on LinkedIn
+- 📫 How to reach me: Find me online <a href="https://www.linkedin.com/in/charhunte">here to learn more.</a>
 - 😄 Portfolio Projects: See Below.
 ##
 - ⚡ Portfolio List (Links): •	Conducting a security audit